 \subsection{Sampling Image Pairs using Language}

 Given a captioned image dataset, we want to sample image pairs that have very similar captions.
 While caption similarity may be a good proxy for conceptual similarity, measuring caption similarity is a challenge on its own.
 Traditional metrics such as BLEU~\cite{papineni2002bleu} and CIDER~\cite{vedantam2015cider} rely on n-gram overlap, which can be too sensitive to phrasing and sentence structure.
 This makes them ill-suited for our needs.
-Other metrics such as SPICE~\cite{anderson2016spice} account for such variety by comparing parse trees, however, they still can not account for different word choice.
-Inspired by advances in language models as well as approaches like BERTScore~\cite{zhang2019bertscore} and CLIPScore~\cite{hessel2021clipscore}, we use a pretrained language model to compute caption similarity.
+Other metrics such as SPICE~\cite{anderson2016spice} account for such variety by comparing parse trees; however, they still can not account for different wording choices.
+Inspired by advances in language models as well as approaches like BERTScore~\cite{zhang2019bertscore} and CLIPScore~\cite{hessel2021clipscore}, we use a pre-trained sentence encoder to compute caption similarity.

 Sentence encoders are trained to extract sentence-level features~\cite{reimers2019sbert,logeswaran2018efficient,kiros2015skip}.
-We use SBERT~\cite{reimers2019sbert} which fine-tunes a pre-trained language model to allow it to better capture semantic similarity using feature cosine distance.
+We use SBERT~\cite{reimers2019sbert}, which fine-tunes a pre-trained language model to allow it to better capture semantic similarity using feature cosine distance.
 SBERT is trained in two stages: first, a language backbone is trained using a standard self-supervised task such as masked~\cite{mikolov2013distributed,devlin2018bert} or permuted~\cite{song2020mpnet} language modeling; second, the language modeled is fine-tuned via contrastive learning on a large combined dataset of 1 billion sentence pairs.
 Fine-tuning the model in a contrastive way simplifies downstream usage as it allows features to be compared directly using cosine similarity.
 We use an SBERT~\cite{reimers2019sbert} model with an MPNet~\cite{song2020mpnet} backbone.
 However, we find that our formulation is not sensitive to the choice of language encoder, as shown in~\cref{tab:sampling_choice}.